May 8, 2020

 Now, this goes absolutely without saying: Content drives SaaS marketing and growth.

-It’s no surprise how much time, effort, and resources SaaS companies dedicate to the channel, typically.
+It’s no surprise how much time, effort, and resources SaaS companies dedicated to the channel, typically.

 Unfortunately, for so many of them, the outcome is far from what they’ve expected.